 Founded in 1929, John Fisher is a school with a proud history.
 Its motto is 'Fortuna Favente' - by the favour of fortune.
 The school is outward looking and has a proven track record in providing high quality education for Sixth Form students.
-The school currently caters for 1,165 boys of which there are 235 in the Sixth Form.
+The school currently caters for 1,192 students of which there are over 250 in the Sixth Form.

 There is a strong pastoral system which aims to instil the Christian values of Service, Integrity, Respect and Selflessness.
 Great teaching is at the core of our mission.
-Our students have access to a wide curriculum offer to include a range of additional learning opportunities, which gives our young people inspiration and the confidence to achieve.
-We offer a range of subjects at A-level and there is an extension pathway available for students in the Sixth Form in Maths and Science.
-The school also offers successful BTEC courses in Sports, Business and ICT in the Sixth Form.
-There is also a strong emphasis on cultural enrichment and the school encourages its students to be sportsmen, debaters and artists.
+Our students have access to a number of courses to include a range of additional learning opportunities, which gives our young people inspiration and the confidence to achieve.
+We offer a range of subjects at A-level.
+The school also offers successful BTEC courses in Sports, Business and ICT in the Sixth Form and we are currently in our second year of running a BTEC Science accreditation.

+There is a strong emphasis on cultural enrichment and the school encourages its students to be sportsmen, debaters and artists.
 Sport at The John Fisher School is fantastic.
-We offer a variety of sports at all levels with highly successful school teams in football, rugby, cricket, basketball and athletics.
-Nationally, we are in the Top 100 schools for Cricket, Top 10 schools for Athletics (2 x National school boy champions in 2017) and we are now the No. 1 school in the country for Rugby.
-Our Debating group, Choir and Science club are examples of how we stretch our students - Year 13 students won the prestigious UNA Debating Competition for Sutton, Surrey and Croydon schools in 2017.
+We offer a variety of sports at all levels with highly successful school teams in rugby, cricket, basketball, football and athletics.
+Nationally, we are in the Top 100 schools for Cricket, Top 10 schools for Athletics and were named 'National Rugby School of the Year' in 2017.
+Our Debating group, Choir and Science club are examples of how we stretch our students.

 We never waiver in our view that leadership is crucial to success at whatever level it is exercised.
-In our most recent Ofsted inspection the Sixth Form was described as "Very successful and well led with the students achieving highly at A level".
-Last year's results were again very strong and once more amongst the very best in the local area.
-Progress to the full range of university courses from our Sixth Form is well established, with the vast majority of students progressing to university, including many to a Russell Group University, some of the UK's most prestigious universities.
+In our most recent Ofsted inspection the Sixth Form was described as "Very successful and well led with the students achieving highly at A-level".
+Our academic results are repeatedly strong and amongst the very best in the local area.

+Progress to the full range of university courses from our Sixth Form is well established, with the vast majority of students progressing to university, including many to a

+Russell Group University, some of the UK's most prestigious universities.
 Whether the next destination is to the University of Oxford or the Royal College of Music, like some of our Year 13 students in the past, we will value each student equally and make sure we do everything we can to support their aspirations.
 Our links with universities, local businesses and our accomplished alumni put our students in a great position.
-Most recently, we had a representative from Cambridge University speak to our students.
-Former students often return to the school as guest speakers, such as Dr Robert Berkeley, Bill Dodwell and Julian Howard.
+We have had representatives from Cambridge University speak to our students and former students often return to the school as guest speakers, such as Dr Robert Berkeley, Bill Dodwell and Julian Howard.

 We aim to foster leadership capacity and our Sixth Form student led 'Talk Easy Trust' supports the students' mental health and provides a wonderful leadership opportunity for those involved.
 We provide a range of opportunities which support the curriculum such as overseas trips.
-We have an annual Sixth Form ski trip to the USA, tours to South Africa every two years and we are also planning a Geography trip to Iceland.
-We are now also part of the 'World Challenge Expedition', taking students further afield.
-A group of students travelled to Borneo in the summer which broadened their cultural horizons.
+We have had ski trips to the USA, tours to South Africa and a group of students have previously travelled to Borneo which broadened their cultural horizons.